bryanjenningz/better-italki-chat/README.md

 # better-italki-chat
+Turns italki's static messaging system into a dynamic and fun chat system.
-Make italki's messaging better by automatically updating new messages instead of requiring the user to refresh.
+Makes italki's messaging better by automatically updating new messages instead of requiring the user to refresh.